 The central section of the San Andreas Fault had a series of large earthquakes in 1857 devastating the region.
 Now scientists are watching the southern section because strain in the rocks has been building up for over 300 years.
 In 2005 one scientists said that pressure continues to build in the southern section and the possibility large earthquake could be triggered at anytime.

 Richer magnitude scale

 The fault boundaries on land are associated with frequent earthquakes.
 Small movement along the fault can trigger deadly earthquakes with large populations.
 Charles Richter in 1935 devised the Richter magnitude scale to measure earthquakes along the San Andreas Fault.
-Today, this scale is often used to describe earthquakes.
+Today, this scale is often used to describe earthquakes medium size earthquakes.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.